Nursing Home Neglect

 Due to advancements in medicine, people are living longer than ever.
-This surge in the elder population has equated to a larger portion of aging adults living in nursing homes, long-term care facilities and assisted living centers.
+This surge in the elder population has equated to a larger portion of aging adults living in nursing homes, long-term care facilities, and assisted living centers.
 Many of these facilities provide an outstanding level of care and compassion to their elderly residents.
-However, there are also those that function negligent manner, engaging in horrific nursing home abuse.
+However, there are also those that function in a negligent manner, engaging in horrific nursing home abuse.

 Many nursing home and assisted living facility residents are hesitant to disclose abuse.
 They may fear the abuse will worsen.
 They may think that reporting mistreatment will make them a burden on their family members.
 In some cases, they may be unable to communicate what is taking place due to physical or mental conditions.
 It often falls on family members to notice signs of nursing home abuse and put a stop to it.